jenna-jordan/jenna-jordan.github.io/_pages/appearances.md

 #### [Speaker] Data Day Texas
 2026 January 24-25

-- I will be speaking at [Data Day Texas 2026](https://datadaytexas.com/2026/speakers#jordan).
-Stay tuned to learn more about what the talk will be about!
+- I will be speaking at [Data Day Texas 2026](https://datadaytexas.com/2026/speakers#jordan) with Amalia Child on: "[Think Like a Librarian: Fresh Perspectives for Data Teams from a Time-Honored Tradition](https://datadaytexas.com/2026/sessions#jordan-child)"

 > ##### TIP
 >